- How Sleep Works

 |Extra Fees for Returns?||None||None||Yes|

 |Nonprorated Coverage||10 years||10 years||2 years|

 |Prorated Costs||None||None||Years 3 to 19: 20% of original price + 4% for each year

 Years 20 to 25: 96%

-|Smart Technology Covered in Warranty?||No||Yes||Yes, but only for the first two years of ownership|
+|Yes, but the cover is only included in the warranty for the first two years of ownership|